NixOS/nix.dev/maintainers/vision.md

 The wiki is community-driven and fast-moving.
 It covers niche topics, experiments, early ideas, and rapidly evolving information.
 It acts as a documentation incubator.

 When a wiki topic becomes widely useful and commonly referenced, it can move into docs.nixos.org.
-When it's niche or experimental, it stays in the wiki.
+When it's niche or experimental, it can stay in the wiki.

 ## Ownership and governance

-Each component has designated maintainers responsible for keeping reference documentation accurate.
+Maintainers of components are responsible for keeping reference documentation of their components accurate.
 The documentation team coordinates cross-cutting efforts, maintains shared infrastructure, and reviews contributions.

 ## Maintenance and sustainability